 Chia seeds have many properties in common with flax seeds, including the fact that they are both high in soluble fiber.
 The soluble fiber is called mucilage, and it is what makes them effective egg substitutes and thickening agents.
 Flax and chia seeds are also similar in that they are rich sources of omega-3 fatty acids.

 –> Learn More: Chia Seeds Vs. Flax Seeds – How Do They Compare?

 Note that chia seeds do become gelatinous very quickly when exposed to moisture, so it is not suggested that you use them in all dishes where flax would be used; you may not want to use them on salads, for example.
 To replace flax seeds as an egg substitute, combine a tablespoon of ground chia seeds with 3 tablespoons of water and let it sit for about 10 minutes.
 This mixture will replace one egg.

 A decent second choice: Hemp seeds

 Hemp seeds come from the same family as cannabis and are highly nutritious.
-Not only are hemp seeds high in omega-3 fatty acids like flax and chia, they contain more of certain essential nutrients.
+Not only are hemp seeds high in omega-3 fatty acids like flax and chia, but they also contain more of certain essential nutrients.
 In addition to their nutritional value, they bring a nutty flavor to foods similar to that provided by flax seeds.
 Yet another benefit is the fact that they do not have the same hard outer coating as flax seeds, which makes them easier to digest.

-You should note that hemp seeds do not contain the mucilage found in flax and chia seeds and therefore will not be effective if you are using them to thicken your dishes.
+You should note that hemp seeds do not contain the mucilage found in flax and chia seeds and, therefore, will not be effective if you are using them to thicken your dishes.
 In addition, the lack of mucilage means that they are not a good egg substitute.